bifferos/afterpkg/README.md

                         would generate.
 You can use afterpkg to only compute dependencies, generate an sbopkg queue and then run the builds with sbopkg if you prefer.
+  -t HOST, --targethost HOST
+                        Specify the remote host to run build commands on.
+This could be root@host or something defined in your ssh config.
+You should employ ssh-copy-id or otherwise update ~/.ssh/authorized_hosts on the host to avoid password prompts as afterpkg will not prompt you and just fail without this.
 ```

 Afterpkg is for people who want to automate the the building of lots of